Martin-Ivanc/Trinity-Crossbow-Cutter/README.md

 - Adjusted geometry to maintain rigidity and alignment

-- Designed to be easily serviceable and printable
+- Added passthrough belts up to 12mm while keeping the the model easily printable

+- Design is easily servisable because of one piece geometry

 Compatibility